mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 2. Process, analyze, and visualize data
 3. Script server administration

-This guide will be most useful to people in the first and third categories.
+This guide will be most useful to people building web applications and scripting server administration.